danang.beauty

 Booking Through Danang Beauty

-When you book through Danang Beauty's free WhatsApp concierge, we pass along any special requests (pressure preference, allergies, occasion details) to the spa in advance.
+Booking through our free concierge chat means your therapist is briefed on your preferences before you ever walk in.
+When you book through Danang Beauty's free concierge chat, we pass along any special requests (pressure preference, allergies, occasion details) to the spa in advance.
 This means your therapist is prepared before you arrive — no awkward intake forms, no repeated explanations.

 Questions about Da Nang spas?

-Ask Lily, your personal wellness concierge — available on WhatsApp and Telegram.
+Ask Lily, your personal wellness concierge — right here on the site.